UTexas

 To fulfill the International Business Minor, students must complete either 12 semester hours of coursework and three semester credit hours of international experience, or 15 hours of coursework, as explained below.
 Students admitted to the International Business Minor must contact their home college to have the approved minor added to their degree profile, otherwise they cannot receive transcript recognition upon completion of the requirements.

 At least half of the coursework must be completed in residence at the University.
-All coursework must be taken on a letter-grade basis and completed in conjunction with the student’s major requirements.
+All coursework must be taken on a letter-grade basis and completed in conjunction with the student’s major requirements at the time of graduation.
 The University requires at least nine hours of the minor to be coursework not used to satisfy requirements of the student’s major.

 Registration for any courses required for the International Business Minor will require that existing prerequisite course requirements are adequately met.